ucberkeley/sis-qa-test-auto/README.md

 1. If using external test directory, set `SIS_TEST_DIR` to location of external test directory.
 1. Similarly, if using external logs directory, set `SIS_LOGS_DIR` to location of external logs directory.
+1. By default, the server listens on port 8421.
+Change this by setting `SIS_SERVER_PORT`.
 1. By default, the framework uses Selenium WebDriver on Firefox for testing.
 If you want to deploy in an environment without a graphical interface (a remote server), set `SIS_TEST_WEBDRIVER=poltergeist`.
 The framework will then use Poltergeist WebDriver on PhantomJS